-Students have a variety of rights at the University of Alberta, but they are spread out between various university policies and are sometimes hard to find.
+Students have a variety of rights at the University of Alberta, but they are written up in various university policies that can be hard to find.
 Below are some key rights that students are entitled to.

 - Academic rights cover all aspects of your academic career, including your rights surrounding academic discipline.